Category: business english idioms

 Example: Cultural sensitivity builds trust.

-There you go – a practical collection of Cross-Cultural Communication Idioms you can start recognising and using right away.
+There you go, a very useful collection of Cross-Cultural Communication Idioms you can start recognising and using right away.

 Happy learning,